-The sensor is typically installed in the ceiling and it can detect objects up to 3 meter distance.
+The sensor is typically installed in the ceiling and it can detect objects up to a 3-meter distance.
 The sensor continuously monitors the traffic and communicates with a gateway using LoRaWAN or other LPWAN technology.

-Beacons are bluetooth devices that constantly emit signals that can get picked up by bluetooth enabled devices like mobile phones.
-Beacon scanners enable tracking of janitorial staff and their check-in time, check-out time within the specified area.
-This can help the facilities managers or building managers to track the movement of janitorial staff and the time that they spend in each facility area.
+Beacons are Bluetooth devices that constantly emit signals that can get picked up by Bluetooth-enabled devices like mobile phones.
+Beacon scanners enable tracking of the janitorial staff and their check-in time, and check-out time within the specified area.
+This can help the facilities managers or building management system to track the movement of the janitorial staff and the time that they spend in each facility area.
 Beacon Scanners can also serve as toilet cleanliness monitoring systems when they are installed in restrooms to track the movement of janitors.

 Traffic Monitoring sensor